 vapor — the invisible gaseous state of water that occurs when water is energized by heat, causing it to rise into the atmosphere; water that is in the air

-vegetation — grasses and plants that grow in specific areas
+vegetation (VEJ – ah – TAY – shun) — grasses and plants that grow in a specific area

 wastewater — water that has been used and is no longer clean

-water conservation — the act of using only as much water as is needed; the protection and wise use of water
+water conservation (con – sir – VAY – shun) — the act of using only as much water as is needed; the protection and wise use of water

-water cycle — the continuous movement of water from the earth into the atmosphere and back to the earth again
+water cycle — the process of water moving from the earth into the atmosphere and back to earth again

 water molecule — known as H²O, it consists of two atoms of hydrogen and one atom of oxygen